 If you want to experience something special, you should definitely stop by VR station in Gangnam, which is Korea’s largest VR experience center with the latest VR technology.
 You will get to experience various VR games with outstanding graphics and effects!

 There is actually very good nightlife in Gangnam, but not much information online.
 Also, without speaking Korean, it can be tough as some places only have menus in Korean.
 If you want to experience an amazing nightlife in Gangnam like locals, check out our local host Michael’s tour which will take you to the hidden gems of Gangnam.

 Also, if you want to enjoy the nightlife in an exciting way, don’t hesitate to join the super fun international pub party in Gangnam!
 With spectacular music, tasty food and drinks, you can make new friends from all around the world.
 This awesome global gathering happens every Friday and Saturday!

 Subway Line 9 Express OR Subway Line 2 – Sports Complex Station Exits 5-6.

-Now that the weather is warm, everyone is dying to check out a baseball game!
-There are soooo many games at Jamsil Baseball Stadium since it’s the home to TWO teams – Doosan Bears and LG Twins.
-Honestly, it doesn’t matter when you go or who’s playing.
-EVERYONE is soooo high energy and really into it!
-I always recommend buying tickets in advance for the good seats near the action.
+Baseball is one of the popular sports among Koreans and people love to watch games at the stadium to join the baseball chants and cheers!
+There are so many games at Jamsil Baseball Stadium since it’s the home of two teams – Doosan Bears and LG Twins.
+I always recommend buying tickets in advance for the good seats close to the field.
 Try your best to be on the lower section near the 1st base (home team) or 3rd base (visiting team).
-Many people recommend the Outfield because it’s cheap, but it is a completely different and fairly boring experience.

 For more latest, trendiest and newest things to do in South Korea, check out Trazy.com, Korea’s #1 Travel Shop!